jace-kline/thesis/thesis.md

 * *Varnodes fraction exactly recovered*: The fraction of ground truth varnodes with a match level equal to *MATCH*.

 We repeat this varnode analysis for the decomposed (primitive) set of varnodes resulting from recursively decomposing each of the high-level varnodes into its most primitive set of varnodes.
 We also repeat our analysis of the original set of varnodes filtered by metatype.
 The metatypes considered are *INT*, *FLOAT*, *POINTER*, *ARRAY*, *STRUCT*, and *UNION*.
 Lastly, we repeat the analysis of the decomposed varnodes when filtered by metatype.
 For this metatype analysis over the decomposed varnodes, we only consider the primitive metatypes *INT*, *FLOAT*, and *POINTER* since the varnodes are guaranteed to be primitive.

+#### Data Bytes

+These metrics look at the total number of data bytes from all variables recovered by the decompiler when compared to the ground truth source.

+* *Ground truth data bytes*: The total number of data bytes captured from the ground truth source, derived from all global and local variables.
+* *Bytes found*: The total number of data bytes recovered by the decompiler that overlap with data bytes found in the ground truth.
+* *Bytes missed*: The number of data bytes present in the ground truth that were not recovered by the decompiler.
+* *Bytes recovery fraction*: The fraction of ground truth data bytes found by the decompiler divided by the total number of ground truth bytes.

 #### Array Comparisons